Banner that reads

 There are options for individuals to confidentially report/discuss incidents of discrimination on the basis of sex or gender, which includes all forms of sexual harassment, sexual violence, and intimate partner violence.

-Exceptions to maintaining confidentiality are generally set by law; for example, confidential resources may need to report certain incidents.
-The grounds for breaking confidentiality include suspected abuse/neglect of a child or a vulnerable adult; concern/threat of imminent harm to one's self or others; or based on a subpoena issued by criminal or civil courts.
+Exceptions to maintaining confidentiality are generally set by law; for example, confidential resources may need to report certain incidents, such as suspected abuse/neglect of a child or a vulnerable adult; concern/threat of imminent harm to one's self or others; or based on a subpoena issued by criminal or civil courts.

-At the DeLand campus, individuals may contact the following confidential resources:
+At the DeLand campus, students may contact the following confidential resources:

 Stetson University Student Counseling Services